FromNand/Check_Bios_Regs/README.md

 【How to use】
 First, if you execute "make run" in "Check_Bios_Regs directory", an image file called DEBUG.img will be created in the current directory.
-Then somehow write DEBUG.img to the first sector of the boot disk.
-Finally, after setting the startup disk priority with Bios, start the PC.
+Then somehow write DEBUG.img to the first sector of the boot disk. (e.g. dd command) Finally, after setting the startup disk priority with Bios, start the PC.

 【このプログラムについて】